 How many people will be on the trip, and is it mostly men or women?

-If the trip fills, we'll have 20-22 climbers and 6 guides.
+If the trip fills, we'll have 16 climbers and 5 guides.
 Our daily groups will consist of 4-5 climbers per guide, letting us have our ropes on 2-3 routes at a time.
 Our multi-pitch groups will be 2 climbers per guide.
-Our trips are also mostly women.
-Men are perfectly welcome, but they tend to be outnumbered.
+Our trips are also mostly women but sometimes one or two men join.

 9